Legal Representation For Contractor & Builder Disputes

 Contractor side

 For any contractor sued, he should immediately consider all sources of liability coverage for himself or his company.
-Ideally, the contractor should liability insurance specifically for the job at issue, as his own homeowner’s insurance will not likely cover mistakes made in his professional capacity.
+Ideally, the contractor should have liability insurance specifically for the job at issue, as his own homeowner’s insurance will not likely cover mistakes made in his professional capacity.

 Can I get an award for my attorney fees?